We have a true passion for music.

 Director

 Warren Trevelyan-Jones is regarded as one of the leading choral conductors and choir trainers in Australia.
-Appointed Chorus Master of the Melbourne Symphony Orchestra in September 2017, he is also Head of Music at St James’, King Street, Sydney, a position he has held since relocating to Australia in 2008.
+Appointed Chorus Master of the Melbourne Symphony Orchestra in September 2017, and of the Tasmanian Symphony Orchestra in March 2024, he is also Head of Music at St James’, King Street, Sydney, a position he has held since relocating to Australia in 2008.
 Under his leadership, The Choir of St James’ has gained a high profile international reputation through its regular choral services, orchestral masses, concert series and a regular programme of recording and both interstate and international touring and is well-known for its commissioning of new works.
 Warren has had an extensive singing career as a soloist and ensemble singer in Europe, including nine years in the Choir of Westminster Abbey, and regular work with the Gabrieli Consort, Collegium Vocale (Ghent), the Taverner Consort, The Kings Consort, Dunedin Consort, The Sixteen and the Tallis Scholars.
 He has appeared on over 60 CD recordings, numerous television and radio broadcasts, and in many of the worlds’ leading music festivals and concert halls.

 Joanna Hughes (appointed 2019)